vimalthilak/DigitRecog/README.md

 PYTHONPATH=$PYTHONPATH:`pwd`/../../ python ./run_cl.py
 ````

+#### Probability estimation trees

+In many implementations of the random forests classifier (such as the one present in the OpenCV library), the _forest_ consists in an ensemble of classification trees.
+Each leaf in such trees is associated with a single class label that is determined by a vote during the training phase.
+Modifications were made to the OpenCV impementation (see ``src/rtrees.hpp``) in order to operate on an ensemble of probability estimation trees.
+In this case, the relative class frequency in a leaf that is obtained during the training phase is used as an estimation of the class membership probability.
+The estimated class probablity for the forest is taken as the average, over the whole ensemble, of the single tree relative class frequency (see [this paper][bostrom07]).

+Those probability estimates will be denoted as _scores_.
+If two events are classified as members of a class _c_, the one with the highest score is more likely to be a true member of class _c_.
+In order to be able to interpret those scores as the chance of membership of a class, calibration is necessary.
+The calibration maps scores to empirical class membership probabilities.
+Accurate class probability estimates are necessary when combining the output of the classifier with other independent sources of information or with different classifiers. (see [this paper][kdd2002])

 #### Cross-validation

 A _k_-fold cross-validation (with _k_ set to 4 for practical purposes) is performed on half of the dataset.
 It consists in randomly partitioning the sample into _k_ subsamples of roughly equal size, leaving out one for validation/testing purposes and using the remaining subsamples as training data.
 The procedure is repeated _k_ times, each time using a different subsample for testing, and the results are combined.
 Each event can then be tested using a classifier trained on an independent set of events.